 Cobra Lily (Arisaema flavum): This flower, sometimes called the yellow cobra lily, is an interesting-looking one that has a hood resembling a snake’s head.

 Arisaema is a large and diverse genus of the flowering plant family Araceae.
 The largest concentration of species is in China and Japan, with other species native to other parts of southern Asia as well as eastern and central Africa, Mexico and eastern North America.[1]
-Asiatic species are often called cobra lilies, while western species are often called jack-in-the-pulpit; both names refer to the distinctive appearance of the flower, which consists of an erect central spadix rising from a spathe.
+The distinctive appearance of the Asiatic and Western species’ flowers is referred to as cobra lilies and jack-in-the-pulpit, respectively.
+An erect central spadix rises from a spathe in both types.

 Himalayan Primula (Primula denticulata): These are beautiful blue flowers that rose in the alpine meadows adding a carpet of color to the landscape.